SammysHP/rampinglight/README.md

 1. Turn the light on
 1. Shortly tap the switch 10+ times, the light will turn off
-1. The light starts flashing from one to four, each group followed by a short burst of flashes.
+1. The light starts counting via flashes, each group followed by a short burst of flashes.
 Turn off the light during the burst to toggle the option.
 Options are:
+    1. Start with strobe
     1. Ramping or fixed levels
     1. Mode memory on or off
     1. Freeze on high
     1. Start on high

-The default is: ramping UI, no mode memory, do not freeze on high, start on low
+The default is: no strobe, ramping UI, no mode memory, do not freeze on high, start on low

 ### Ramping UI